Contemporary Rugs

 7436- Orange oriental rug.
 8×10 contemporary Gabbeh oriental rug made of 100% wool.

-This trend intensified more in the second half of the twentieth century and resulted in contemporary handmade Persian rugs with even much simpler or basic patterns and fewer coolers, often soothing and muted.
-Such rugs have proven popular, so contemporary rug production has increased significantly, offering a wide range of subtle colors and designs.
-After a while, however, the market for such contemporary rugs that lacked more complex color selections and patterns slowed; therefore, it should be mentioned that transitional rugs began to be produced.
-Transitional rugs are described as between traditional designs and contemporary: they often have less than ten colors and are less dense and busy than traditional rugs.
+This trend intensified in the second half of the twentieth century and resulted in contemporary handmade Persian rugs with even simpler patterns and fewer coolers, often soothing and muted.
+Such rugs have proven popular, leading to a significant increase in contemporary rug production, offering a wide range of subtle colors and designs.
+After a while, however, the market for such contemporary rugs, which lacked more complex color selections and patterns, slowed; therefore, transitional rugs began to be produced.
+Transitional rugs are described as falling between traditional and contemporary designs: they often have fewer than 10 colors and are less dense and busy than traditional rugs.
 The major contemporary rug-weaving regions are in India, Pakistan, Tibet, Nepal, Turkey, and Iran, and most transitional rugs are made in Pakistan, India, and Iran.

-Some contemporary rugs are made of a combination of wool and synthetic fibers, while some are entirely made of synthetic fibers.
+Some contemporary rugs are made of a combination of wool and synthetic fibers, while others are entirely synthetic.
 Transitional rugs are made of wool and silk, all wool, or a combination of wool and inlaid artificial silk.
-Persian Gabbeh contemporary rugs are handwoven with high-quality wool and vegetable dye in Iran; India also produces some high-quality, contemporary, and transitional, vegetable-dyed Gabbeh rug designs.
+Persian Gabbeh contemporary rugs are handwoven in Iran with high-quality wool and vegetable dyes; India also produces some high-quality, contemporary, and transitional vegetable-dyed Gabbeh rug designs.

-Another example of a contemporary area rug (catalog number 7303) has an allover diamond lattice network with five rows of two different sizes of large stylized shah abbasi lotuses that are limited to two colors: bright yellow and light brown on a medium brown field.
-Two different types of patterns and sizes of lotuses alternate with one another in the lattice diamond rows.
+Another example of a contemporary area rug (catalog number 7303) features an allover diamond lattice network with five rows of two sizes of large stylized Shah Abbasi lotuses, limited to two colors: bright yellow and light brown, on a medium brown field.
+Two different types of lotus patterns and sizes alternate in the lattice diamond rows.
 A very narrow border frames the entire rug.
 The traditional handmade Persian element in this rug (stylized lotuses), rather than appearing in striking bright colors on a darker field to catch the viewer’s attention, has been significantly subdued in its color intensity and contrast to the rug’s field.

 STYLES